UNAmedia/ue5-stereo-panoramic-player-demo/README.md

 - rendering of 360° panoramic images (mono and stereo);
 - playback of 360° panoramic videos (mono and stereo);
 - over-under stereoscopic layout;
-- overlayed UMG widgets for user interaction;
+- overlaid UMG widgets for user interaction;
 - interactive areas through coloured masks;
 - dynamic blending with the 3D environment;
-- high-level actor (class [APanoramicDirector](https://www.unamedia.com/ue4-stereo-panoramic-player/api/panoramic_director.html)) to quickly assemble a panoramic player;
+- high-level actor (class [APanoramicDirector](https://www.unamedia.com/ue5-stereo-panoramic-player/api/panoramic_director.html)) to quickly assemble a panoramic player;
-- low-level actor (class [APanoramicSphere](https://www.unamedia.com/ue4-stereo-panoramic-player/api/panoramic_sphere.html)) for complete access to all the supported features;
+- low-level actor (class [APanoramicSphere](https://www.unamedia.com/ue5-stereo-panoramic-player/api/panoramic_sphere.html)) for complete access to all the supported features;
 features available from both Blueprints and C++.

 ## Demo project

-This demo supports the following platforms: PC, macOS, VR (Steam/Vive, Oculus), iOS and Android.
+This demo supports the following platforms: PC, macOS, VR (Steam/Vive, Oculus, Quest), iOS and Android.

 It showcases how to use the two main features of the plugin:

-- how to use the high-level class [APanoramicDirector](https://www.unamedia.com/ue4-stereo-panoramic-player/api/panoramic_director.html) to create a virtual tour using 360° panoramic images;
+- how to use the high-level class [APanoramicDirector](https://www.unamedia.com/ue5-stereo-panoramic-player/api/panoramic_director.html) to create a virtual tour using 360° panoramic images;
-- how to use the low-level class [APanoramicSphere](https://www.unamedia.com/ue4-stereo-panoramic-player/api/panoramic_sphere.html) to playback a 360° panoramic video.
+- how to use the low-level class [APanoramicSphere](https://www.unamedia.com/ue5-stereo-panoramic-player/api/panoramic_sphere.html) to playback a 360° panoramic video.

 Note: _Portrait_ mode on iOS is temporarily disabled due [issue UE-65091](https://issues.unrealengine.com/issue/UE-65091) (it should be fixed on UE4.22).